 Emilio Cresciani is an artist and freelance photographer and lives and works in Sydney, Australia.
 He graduated from Sydney College of the Arts in 2012.

-He received a PhotoAccess Canberra Artist Support Package; was a finalist in the Chippendale New World Art Prize and the Agendo Art Prize in 2015, the 2010 National Youth Self Portrait Prize at the National Portrait Gallery in Australia and his work was featured in the People Gallery, National Geographic Magazine Photo Contest in 2010.
+He won the 2018 Dis-Moi Dix Mots Competition, Alliance Française Sydney.
+In 2019 he was a finalist in the Bowness Photography Prize, Olive Cotton Award and a Semi Finalist, Head On Portrait Prize.
+He was a finalist in the 2018 Mandorla Art Prize; 2017 Bowness Photography Prize.
+He received a 2017 PhotoAccess Canberra Artist Support Package; in 2015 was a finalist in the Chippendale New World Art Prize and the Agendo Art Prize, the 2010 National Youth Self Portrait Prize at the National Portrait Gallery in Australia and his work was featured in the People Gallery, National Geographic Magazine Photo Contest in 2010.

-He also works as a photographer for several well-known architects including Hector Abrahams Architects, and works as an assistant to leading Australian architecture photographer Richard Glover.
+He works for Hector Abrahams Architects, and worked as an assistant to architecture photographer Richard Glover.
 He was commissioned by Leichhardt Council to do a heritage photographic documentation of Parramatta Road.
 He also shoots events for several clients.